Fall Prevention

 "I'm so grateful for your help.
 I no longer fall in my home and I am not afraid of falling when I walk outside." ~ Jean, a Fall Prevention program client

-Fall Prevention at Meals on Wheels Diablo Region offers Fall Screening, Education, Evidence-Based Individual and Group Exercise Classes, and Home Safety Modifications services.
+Fall Prevention at Meals on Wheels Diablo Region offers Fall Screening, Education, Evidence-Based Group Exercise Classes, and Home Safety Modifications services.

 MOW Diablo Region serves all seniors aged 60 and older living in Contra Costa County, giving priority whenever possible to individuals in isolated, underserved, and lower-income communities.